ginesh-tandel/ginesh-tandel/README.md

 ### 🔑 Features

-- Built financial planning engine for investments and retirement
+* Developed a financial planning engine for investment and retirement scenarios
-- Implemented complex financial calculations and forecasting models
+* Implemented complex financial calculations and forecasting models
-- Integrated AWS services (S3, SNS) for storage and notifications
+* Integrated AWS services for storage, messaging, and scalability
-- Delivered data-driven insights via dashboards
+* Delivered data-driven dashboards for financial insights

 ---